ATTRACTIONS OPEN DAILY FROM APRIL UNTIL NOVEMBER Y2010

 Heatherslaw

-The 'Heatherslaw Light Railway' operates a 15-inch guage light steam railway which carries visitors from Heatherslaw along the banks of the Till to Etal Village.
-With the train drawn by the light steam engine, 'Lady Augusta', what a delightful way to arrive in Etal!
+The 'Heatherslaw Light Railway' operates a 15-inch gauge light steam railway which carries visitors from Heatherslaw along the banks of the Till to Etal Village.
+With the train drawn by the light steam engine, 'Bunty', what a delightful way to arrive in Etal!

-An Iron Bridge, built around 125 years ago as a 'temporary' crossing leads the visitor to 'Heatherslaw Corn Mill'.
-This restored victorian mill is England's most northerly working water mill producing stoneground wholemeal flour seven days a week during the season.
+An iron foot bridge, built around 125 years ago as a 'temporary' crossing leads the visitor to 'Heatherslaw Corn Mill'.
+This restored Victorian mill is England's most northerly working water mill producing stoneground wholemeal flour seven days a week during the season.
 Open to visitors here is an opportunity to see how the river is harnessed to power the original machinery and flour is produced using traditional methods.
-The Granary Café is located in the mill's annex with a warm welcome and a tempting range of traditional home baking and snacks.
+Fresh Mill produce can be purchased in the adjoining Gift Shop.
+The Heatherslaw Tearoom, located in the mill's granary, offers a warm welcome and a tempting range of traditional home baking and snacks.

 Just across the road is a Visitor Centre with information about Ford & Etal as well as North Northumberland and the Scottish Borders.
-Cycles are avilable for hire enabling you to take time to enjoy the splendour of the area on two wheels.
+Cycles are available for hire enabling you to take time to enjoy the splendour of the area on two wheels.
+Don't miss Handmade at Heatherslaw, making and selling original papercut art and hand-made jewellery.

 graphic